How To Fix Leakages In Advertising and Marketing Campaigns

 If you don't have that back-end in place you're gonna find any form with paid traffic hard and if you're not providing them with value and giving them a reason to come and shop again with you multiple times then this is gonna be really hard for you to be profitable.

 So optimizing your campaign kind of builds on that getting sales.
-So what can you do to optimize the campaign so the biggest part is improving your quality score which has a whole range of factors including your click-through rate, the landing page experience, the load time?
+So what can you do to optimize the campaign so the biggest part is improving your quality score which has a whole range of factors including your click-through rate, the landing page experience, and the load time?

 Make sure your ads, keywords, images, and landing pages are all relevant congruent.
 This is so important because Google wants their users to have a good experience if their users aren't having a good experience then they're not gonna stay.

 Remember, these guys want people to have a good experience and keep using their service.
 If they don't, then their stock price is gonna suffer, because advertisers aren't gonna bid as much, as they're not gonna make as much money.
 So they want people to have a good time search-based volume.

 Remember it's a search-based platform people searching for it need to get what they search for if you google tea-pot black teapot with a strainer you need to show a black teapot with a strainer

 Segmentation is another one have you got a great website optimized for conversions which we've covered off and then yet your store's back-end is so important.
 This is just building on from the previous thing so there's a bit of overlap there, but, I hope you've got a little bit out of this it's super important these are the main factors we know people are gonna go oh is that all you can do this is literally the main stuff of what you can do there are lots of little things.

 These are the main things if you can make these changes and some of them sound small because we got there is a dot point but improving your keywords and removing unprofitable ones in your descriptions right is a big job.